jonasholfeld/kirby3-many-to-many-field/README.md

 #### 3.2 The foreignkey field

 The foreignkey field is the field inside our manytomany-field that saves the "foreign keys".
 In our case they are the IDs created by the autoID plugin.
-You create a field inside the manytomany-field called "foreignkey" that is a multiselect that queries it's options from the pages you would like to link to.
+You create a field inside the manytomany-field called "foreignkey" that is a multiselect that queries its options from the pages you would like to link to.
 To be more specific, it queries the children of a given page, so you need to specify the name of the parent-page to whose subpages you would like to link to.
-It's important to use *page.autoid* as the value, you can chose what to use as the text, but I recommend to use *page.title* to identify the pages.
+It is important to use *page.autoid* as the value, you can chose what to use as the text, but I recommend to use *page.title* to identify the pages.

 ```yaml
 myRelatedPages: